Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach

-A remarkable fact here is that all retrofit controllers are characterized as the set of subcontrollers that keep an ``interaction transfer matrix" invariant.
-This can be seen as follows.
+It is noteworthy that all retrofit controllers are characterized as a set of subcontrollers that maintain a constant ``interaction transfer matrix," which is as follows.
 Let $M_{vw}$ denote the map from $v$ to $w$ in Fig.~\ref{figmodsys}, i.e.,

-Obviously, \eqref{eq:gencond_sta} is necessary and sufficient for $M_{wv}=G_{wv}$, meaning that the retrofit controller can be characterized as a controller such that it does not change the dynamics from the interaction input $v$ to the interaction output $w$.
+It is clear that \eqref{eq:gencond_sta} is necessary and sufficient for $M_{wv}=G_{wv}$, implying that the retrofit controller can be characterized as a controller such that it does not change the dynamics from the interaction input $v$ to the interaction output $w$.
 The principle behind the retrofit control can also be explained in terms of decoupling control, or disturbance rejection (interconnection signal rejection) control \cite{falb1967decoupling,wang2013distributed} applied to the ``transformed system representation" derived by the Youla parameterization, instead of the original system representation.

-Based on the constrained Youla parameterization in Theorem~\ref{thm:main}, we next clarify a structure inside the entire feedback system map.
+Based on the constrained Youla parameterization in Theorem~\ref{thm:main}, we clarify a structure inside the entire feedback system map.
 Let $T_{zd}:d \mapsto z$ denote the entire map compatible with Fig.~\ref{fig:pre_sys}.
-Then, for any $K$ not necessarily being a retrofit controller, we have
+Then, for any $K$ that is not necessarily a retrofit controller, we have